Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

 \subsection{Asymptotic Normality}

-There are two major difficulties in deriving the asymptotic normality of our proposed $\hat{r}_{\oplus}(x)$.
-On the one hand, it is not the classical $M$-estimator, but $M_{m}$-estimator \citep{bose2018u} and even $M_{m_n}$-estimator with infinite order U-processes.
+There are two major challenges in deriving the asymptotic normality of $\hat{r}_{\oplus}(x)$.
+On the one hand, $\hat{r}_{\oplus}(x)$ has no explicit expression like Euclidean random forests and it is not the classical $M$-estimator, but $M_{m}$-estimator \citep{bose2018u} and even $M_{m_n}$-estimator with infinite order U-processes.
 So we have to deal with the most general $M_{m_n}$-estimator, where $m_n$ diverges to infinity.
 On the other hand, the $M_{m_n}$-estimator here takes value not in Euclidean space but in general metric space, which will also bring difficulties to the study of asymptotic limiting distribution.
 To address the first difficulty, we will generalize the result in section $2.5$ of \cite{bose2018u} to acquire the probability representation and asymptotic normality of the $M_{m_n}$-estimator.
-We put this content in the proof part (see Theorem 6) of supplementary material due to space limitations.
 As for the second issue, the seminal work of \cite{bhattacharya2017omnibus} and \cite{bhattacharya2003large,bhattacharya2005large} concluded that the map of the sample Fr\'echet mean is asymptotically normally distributed around the map of the Fr\'echet mean under certain assumptions.
-We follow their developments in combination with our developed asymptotic tool for $M_{m_n}$-estimator to establish the asymptotic normality of $\hat{r}_{\oplus}(x)$.
-Therefore we consider mapping a neighborhood of $\tilde{r}_{\oplus}(x) $ to an open subset of $\mathcal{R}^{q}$ for some $q \geq 1$ by an appropriate homeomorphism $\phi$.

-Based on Theorem 6 and the assumptions (A9)--(A14) in the supplement material, we establish the following asymptotic normality of $\hat{r}_{\oplus}(x)$.

-\begin{theorem} Suppose that for a fixed $x \in [0,1]^p$, (A1), (A4), (A9)--(A14) hold, and the Fr\'echet trees are symmetric.
-Then $\phi(\hat{r}_{\oplus}(x))$ is asymptotically normal, i.e.,
+We follow their developments in combination with our developed asymptotic tool for $M_{m_n}$-estimator to establish the asymptotic normality of $\hat{r}_{\oplus}(x)$ finally. {While these difficulties have been reasonably addressed, the conditions under which asymptotic normality holds are technical and not easily verifiable in practice.
+Consequently, the asymptotic normality result is primarily intended for theoretical completeness and may not be convenient for practical statistical inference.
+Therefore we have placed this section in the Appendix~\ref{sec E} for interested readers.
+It is noteworthy that our result encompasses the asymptotic normality of the Euclidean random forest as a special case.
+In addition, the theory developed for $M_{m_n}$-estimator based on infinite order U-processes and U-Statistics is of independent interest.
+Overall, the development of a more practically significant asymptotic distribution theory remains a challenging endeavor for our problem.
+When $Y$ comes from specialized metric spaces such as Riemannian manifolds or Hilbert spaces, the incorporation of additional space properties may lead to further breakthroughs.
+However, it is beyond the scope of this paper.}